perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/README.md

 1. replace `IOSkywalkFamily.kext`, revert OCLP root patch and reboot
 2. apply root patch of OCLP 1.4.2 and reboot.

-The other settings do not change.
+Other settings do not change.

-**Note**: Keep in mind that this may have more changes in subsequent macOS versions.
-But at least for now this OCLP tweak works.

 ---

-### Broadcom Wi-Fi stop working in Sonoma
+### Broadcom Wi-Fi stops working in Sonoma

 Apple has dropped support for Broadcom Wi-Fi chipset used in pre-2017 Macs: